skirino/slides/slides/antikythera_framework/slides.md

 - As gears run in the same ErlangVM, they are not completely isolated
     - Gear can e.g. call other gear's code, get other gear's secrets, etc.
-- That's why we call antikythera as "in-house PaaS"
+- That's why it's for "in-house PaaS"
     - Untrusted code shouldn't be installed in antikythera clusters

 ***